 We have equipment for checking the burn quality of CDs and we have very rarely found acceptable quality above 24x.

-For DVD-R, the optimum burning speed on most drives and most discs is 4x, sometimes 8x.
+For DVD-R, the optimum burning speed on most drives and most discs is 4x, sometimes 6x or 8x.
 We consistently have problems copying from DVDs recorded at 12x or higher.

 Avoid using CD burning software that is built into some Windows and Macintosh operating systems.
 These do not give you the options you need.

 We recommend ImgBurn or Nero Burning ROM software on Windows, and Toast on Macintosh computers.